sandalle/minecraft_bigreactor_control/README.md

 - ReactorOptions is read on start and then current values are saved every program cycle.
 - Rod Control value in ReactorOptions is only useful for initial start, after that the program saves the current Rod Control average over all Fuel Rods for next boot.
 - Auto-adjusts individual control rods (based on hottest/coldest) to maintain temperature.
+- Will display reactor data to all attached monitors of correct dimensions.

 Default values
 ----------------------------